naduhz/odin-project-library/README.md

 [(Back to top)](#table-of-contents)

 # Feedback
-As this was done within a month of learning Javascript, the code is written in a very amateurish manner, so criticism is always appreciated with regard to how I can better write or refactor my code.
+As this was done within a month of learning Javascript, the code is written in a very amateurish manner.
+Criticism is always appreciated with regard to how I can better write or refactor my code.

 [(Back to top)](#table-of-contents)